SamSamych123/system.h/README.md

 ## Thanks

-Thanks to everyone who tested and helped with debugging.# System.h is a cross-platform C library for system calls
+Thanks to everyone who tested and helped with debugging!